Recovering From Infidelity Guidelines for Socializing with People Outside the Marriage or Committed Relationship

-An essential part of recovering from infidelity is establishing an agreed upon set of rules which will govern interactions and relationships with the opposite sex.
+An essential part of recovering from infidelity is establishing an agreed-upon set of rules that will govern interactions and relationships with the opposite sex.
 After the affair is over, this preventative measure is necessary to make sure cheating doesn’t happen again.
 They also reassure the betrayed partner because he or she will know that inappropriate relationships won’t happen when their partner is not home.
-Proper guidelines of behavior after the affair has ended are essential to reestablishing trust and feelings of security.
+Proper behavior guidelines after the affair has ended are essential to reestablish trust and feelings of security.

 Answer the following questions to determine your list of relationship rules that will govern how you interact with individuals of the opposite sex when your partner is not present:

 You may want to print this exercise for ease of use.
 Click the Print Friendly button below the article.
-From there you can also format this exercise into a PDF file or email it to a friend.
+You can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

 8 Relationship Rules